tdnguyen27/predicting-model-for-recipes/README.md

 Here I will examine the distribution of single variables.

 The plot below shows the number of reviews per rating category.
-We can see a high skew specifically in favor of a ratings value of 5.
-This is likely because to be able to post a recipe to **food.com** there needs to be some credibility of skill and knowledge with cuisine, and in general people gear to foods that they know their personal palette will like, so this comes into play when deciding what recipe a person will spend their time preparing.
+We can see a high skew specifically in favor of ratings with a value of 5.
+This is likely due to the criteria of who is deemed credible to post a recipe to **food.com**.
+There needs to be some source of skill and knowledge with cuisine, and in general people gear to foods that align with their personal palette; so, this comes into play when deciding what recipe a person will spend their time preparing.
 Thus, less likely for someone to rate a recipe as "bad" when there is a good amount of consideration on the users' end.

 <iframe
   src="assets/univar1-reviews-ratings.html"